Indigirka: History

 The isolated village of Russkoye Ustye, located on the delta of the Indigirka, is known for the unique traditional culture of the Russian settlers whose ancestors came there several centuries ago.
 Some historians have speculated that Russkoye Ustye was settled by Pomors in the early 17th century.

 In 1638 explorer Ivan Rebrov reached the Indigirka.
 In 1636–42 Elisei Buza pioneered the overland route to the Indigirka river system.
 At about the same time, Poznik Ivanov ascended a tributary of the lower Lena, crossed the Verkhoyansk Range to the upper Yana, and then crossed the Chersky Range to the Indigirka.
 In 1642 Mikhail Stadukhin reached the Indigirka overland from the Lena.

 Zashiversk on the Indigirka was an important colonial outpost during the early days of Russian colonization.
 It was subsequently abandoned in the 19th century.
-Other historical settlements, now long abandoned, were Podshiversk and Uyandinskoye Zimov'ye.
+Other historical settlements, now long abandoned, were Podshiversk and Uyandinskoye Zimovye.

 In 1892–94 Baron Eduard Von Toll carried out geological surveys in the basin of the Indigirka (among other Far-eastern Siberian rivers) on behalf of the Russian Academy of Sciences.
 During one year and two days the expedition covered 25000 km, of which 4200 km were up rivers, carrying out geodesic surveys en route.